 In mid-January 878 he invaded Wessex, Alfred confronted him on the south coast.
 Guthrum sailed his army around Poole Harbour and met with another Viking force which was attacking the area between the Frome and Trent rivers.
 Guthrum appears to have defeated Alfred in this first battle, taking the castellum as well as the ancient square earthworks known as the Wareham, where there was a convent of nuns.

 In the Spring of 878, Alfred emerged from his hiding place, determined to defeat the Vikings, he called his loyal followers to Egbert's Stone, and from there they travelled to Ethandun to fight the invaders.
-The ensueing Battle of Ethandun was fiercely fought and lasted throughout the day, the Saxon forces wore down the Danes.
-Alfred pursued them back to Chippenham, trapping them in his own fortress there.
+The ensuing Battle of Ethandun was fiercely fought and lasted throughout the day, the Saxon forces wore down the Danes.
+Alfred pursued them back to Chippenham, trapping them in his fortress.

-'"And three weeks later the king Guthrum came to him, one of thirty of the most honourable men who were in the raiding-army, at Aller - and that is near Athelney - and there the king received him at baptism; and his crism-loosing was at Wedmore; and he was 12 days with the king, and he greatly honoured him and his companions with riches."
+'"And three weeks later the king Guthrum came to him, one of thirty of the most honourable men who were in the raiding-army, at Aller - and that is near Athelney - and there the king received him at baptism; and his and his chrism loosing was at Wedmore; and he was 12 days with the king, and he greatly honoured him and his companions with riches."

 Guthrum abided by the terms of the Treaty of Wedmore and left the boundary that separated the Danelaw from Anglo-Saxon England unmolested.
 He withdrew his army from the western borders facing Wessex and moved eastward, eventually settling in East Anglia in 879.